 Workers’ compensation insurance has coverage for issues that are too many to mention, these are the most common coverages:

 - Permanent Total Disability (PTD) benefits

-The vast majority of injuries or illnesses incurred on the job qualify for workers’ comp.
-Even if your employer is not explicitly at fault—in a case of a slip or fall accident, for example—you are eligible to file a claim as long as you were performing your work duties and were not violating any company policies at the time the injury occurred.
-In Illinois, most employers have to provide worker’s comp coverage by law.
+Even if your employer is not explicitly at fault, in a case of a slip or fall accident, for example, you are eligible to file a claim.
+All that is required is that you were performing your work duties and were not violating any company policies at the time the injury occurred.

 Violating any rules explicitly outlined in the company’s policies also disqualifies you from receiving workers’ compensation.

 Can I File A Workers’ Compensation Claim Myself?

 Generally, you can file a workers’ compensation claim through your employer since the company must file for your benefits.